Tornado outbreak sequence of May 2003: Stockton, Missouri

 At 5:31 pm.
 CDT (22:31 UTC), a tornado began near Liberal, Missouri.
 As it moved northeast across Barton County, it uprooted numerous trees and produced F1 damage to outbuildings.
 The tornado entered Cedar County and progressed north of Jericho Springs where it destroyed a mobile home consistent with F2 intensity.
 The tornado remained over generally rural areas and caused solely tree and power line damage prior to reaching the intersection of Highway Z and County Road 825.
 There, a well-built frame home and two nearby outbuildings were completely destroyed, with their debris scattered across the adjacent roadway.
 Damage at this location warranted an F3 rating.
 Continuing northeast, the storm grew to between 0.5–0.75 mi wide and entered downtown Stockton.
 In the city, 350 structures were demolished while an additional 650 received major damage.
 Numerous vehicles were flipped and tossed, including two cars from a local dealership which were blown approximately one block to the northeast of their original location.
 Damage was consistent with an upper-end F3 here.
 Three people died in Stockton: one man died after being struck by flying debris after his frame house was destroyed, one man died after being struck by flying debris after leaving his home during the tornado's approach, and one man died after refusing to seek shelter in his basement.
-Thirty-seven others were injured.
+Thirty-seven others were injured in Cedar County.